XaverianTeamRobotics/FtcRobotController/docs/get-started.md

 ### Hardware

 Hardware is controlled by the `HardwareManager` class.
-The `HardwareManager` class is initialized before the `init()` function is called.
-The `HardwareManager` class contains all the hardware objects that are available to the robot.
-The available devices should be configured in the Driver Station.
+It contains all the hardware objects that are available to the robot, which should be configured in the Driver Station.